kunal100993/Advertisement_classification/README.md

 # Advertisement_classification
-Classification of comments into advertisements and comments by users
+Classification of comments into advertisements and comments by users.